 Clayton Steam Generators provide a fuel savings from reduced blowdown because of two factors:

-- Since the Steam Generator is a forced circulation boiler, it can tolerate relatively high TDS levels in the feedwater—as high as 8,550 ppm.
+- Since the industrial steam generator is a forced circulation boiler, it can tolerate relatively high TDS levels in the feedwater—as high as 8,550 ppm.

 - Water that is blown down is separator trap return water that has been concentrated in the separator by a factor of typically 4 to 5 times.
 (See How We Make Steam for an explanation of the Clayton system and trap return water.)